armaanchowfin/WebServerMF/readme.md

 This is a first attempt at creating a multithreaded client-server application built on TCP, using C. The SocketsAPI is used for networking and PThreads to implement multithreading.
 A custom layer 5 protocol has also been designed to perform the various erver functionalities.

-<for Mythili Ma'am> : A major update will be pushed this weekend to fix the chat and download functions.
+A major update will be pushed this weekend to fix the chat and download functionss.
 [7 Apr 2023]

 ## Prerequisites
 1. Ensure you are using Linux (I use Ubuntu 20.04 running on a Virtual Machine)